 We truly believe that our success lies in the strength and diversity of our team and our members.
 So, please join us and add your voice to the conversation and your hands to the action.

 BirdLife Northern Queensland has established an annual Student Research Scholarship in honour of Graham Harrington to encourage student researchers to pursue the systematic study of northern Queensland birds, share their discoveries, and contribute to the understanding and conservation of our birds.

-Applications for 2022 are now CLOSED.
+Applications for 2023 are CLOSED.